turbobabr/sketch-devtools/README.md

 ## Usage

-Sketch DevTools is just a regular plugin that uses some rocket since to survive in this crude world.
+Sketch DevTools is just a regular plugin that uses some rocket since to survive in this cruel world.
 Since it's just a plugin - there are some commands available:

 `Command-Option-K` - Show/Hide DevTools